wuzhenhe/RB-SQL/RB-model/README.md

 The RB-models are designed base on ColBERT.
 The environment and data formats are the same as ColBERT.

-So you should construct datasets from the original BIRD and Spider.
+User should construct datasets from the original BIRD and Spider.

 Here, we provide some processed datasets and examples about how to train and use RB-models as follows:
 ## Set PYTHONPATH